-Joan, busy with plans for the wed-ding, hardly recognized this new Harry Davis, burning with a fierce intensity, a selfless zeal.
-She couldn't know how bitterly he blamed himself for Farley's death for Farley's death.
+Joan, busy with plans for the wedding, hardly recognized this new Harry Davis, burning with a fierce intensity, a selfless zeal.
+She couldn't know how bitterly he blamed himself for Follows death for Farley's death.

-Yet the hit-and-run driver might never have been found if it hadn't been for young Tommy Martin, who been for young Tommy Martin, who lived across the street and was a Junior G-Man.
-It is second nature with Junior G-Men to take the li-cense numbers of cars, and Tommy had performed this duty automati-cally on the night of Andy's death.
-The car, thanks to his quick wit, was traced to a man named Howard Hogan a foreman at the Stanley Hogan, a Paper Mill. a foreman at the Stanley
+Yet the hit-and-run driver might never have been found if it hadn't been for young Tommy Martin, who lived across the street and was a Junior G-Man.
+It is second nature with Junior G-Men to take the license numbers of cars, and Tommy had performed this duty automatically on the night of Andy's death.
+The car, thanks to his guick wit, was The car, thanks to his quick wit, was traced to a man named Howard Hogan, a foreman at the Stanley Hogan, a Paper Mill.